GSA/fedramp-gov/_posts/2022-12-08-crypto-modules-historical-status.md

           c.
 If there is an exploit, document the exploit, and consider moving to a new CM

           d.
-For CM where the CSP is waiting for submission to NIST for validation the CSP must provide a detailed plan with associated implementation dates for approval
+For a CM where the CSP is waiting for submission to NIST for validation, the CSP must provide a detailed plan with associated implementation dates for approval

     3. If a replacement is not planned by the CM author, document a plan to transition to an new CM as a POA&M